rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/nullsafety.rst

 Non-Null Assertion Operator
 -----------------------------

-A postfix operator '``!``' can be used to assert that its operand is non-null.
+The postfix operator '``!``' can be used to assert that its operand is non-null.
 If applied to a null value, the operator throws an error.
 Otherwise, the type of the value is changed from ``T | null`` to ``T``: